-No te:
+No - te:

-T2600G-52TS does not support DDM traps.
+Onl y y T2600G-28TS supports DDM traps.

 Step 1 configure

-Enter Global Configuration Mode.
+Enter global configuration mode.

 Step 2 snmp-server traps ddm [temperature voltage bias_current tx_power rx_power]

 Enable the corresponding DDM traps.
 DDM function is used to monitor the status of the SFP modules inserted into the SFP ports on the switch.
-The command without parameter enables all SNMP DDM traps.
-By default, all DDM traps are disabled.
+The command without paramete enables all SNMP DDM traps.
+All DDM traps are disabled by default.

 temperature: Monitors the temperature of SFP modules inserted into the SFP ports on the switch.
-The trap can be triggered when the temperature of any SFP module has reached the warning or alarm threshold.
+The trap can be triggered when the temperature of any SFP module has reached th warning or alarm threshold.

 voltage: Monitors the voltage of SFP modules inserted into the SFP ports on the switch.
-The trap can be triggered when the voltage of any SFP module has reached the warning or alar threshold.
+Th trap can be triggered when the voltage of any SFP module has reached the warning or alarr threshold.

 bias_current: Monitors the bias current of SFP modules inserted into the SFP ports on the switch.
-The trap can be triggered when the bias current of any SFP module has reached th warning or alarm threshold.
+The trap can be triggered when the bias current of any SFP module has reached the warning or alarm threshold.

-tx_power: Monitors the TX Power of SFP modules inserted into the SFP ports on the switcl The trap can be triggered when the TX Power of any SFP module has reached the warning or alarm threshold.
+tx_power: Monitors the TX Power of SFP modules inserted into the SFP ports on the switch The trap can be triggered when the TX Power of any SFP module has reached the warning or alarm threshold.

-rx_power: Monitors the RX Power of SFP modules inserted into the SFP ports on the switcl The trap can be triggered when the RX Power of any SFP module has reached the warning or alarm threshold.
+rx_power: Monitors the RX Power of SFP modules inserted into the SFP ports on the switch The trap can be triggered when the RX Power of any SFP module has reached the warning or alarm threshold.

 Step 3 end

-Return to Privileged EXEC Mode.
+Return to privileged EXEC mode.

 Step 4 copy running-config startup-config

 Save the settings in the configuration file.